 With a 3 month solo European tour completed in 2015, taking in Copenhagen, France, Switzerland and Spain along with the Australian launch of his stunning 16 track Retrospective album, Brodie spent the remainder of the year performing solo shows around Melbourne.

 2016 brought a host of festival appearances, a standout being at the Gumball festival in NSW, followed by an East Coast tour with James Thomson & The Strange Pilgrims, a farewell show in his hometown of Melbourne and another tour of Europe in September/October 2016, this time with a French rock n roll combo in tow, beginning with an invite to the Rock On Chatiilon Music Festival in Rennes, France and finishing up in Barcelona, Spain.

 In early 2017, Brodie returned to Melbourne to record a stunning collection of cover songs.
 Described as a spectacularly dark and brooding album of reinterpreted songs presented in Brodie's own formidable voice and style, LOST NOT FOUND features songs by Dylan, Iggy Pop, Prince, Motorhead and many more!
 Later in the year Brodie once more returned to Europe to perform across France, Spain, Scandinavia and Switzerland, completing the tour with a sold out show at Paris' legendary rock n roll club, Le Feline.

-LOST NOT FOUND was recently released on Vinyl with brand new Cover Art by acclaimed Sydney artist, Jimmy Meek.
-2018 sees Dan performing solo, duo and band shows around Australia and busy writing songs for his new Album, due out 2019!
+In 2018, LOST NOT FOUND was released on Vinyl with brand new Cover Art by acclaimed Sydney artist, Jimmy Meek.
+The Album was relentlessly toured around Australia with a run of shows that also featured guitarist Marty Burke.